pacocp/MaskRCNN_blur_background/README.md

 	- Perform the blurring and assign the original image values to the blurred pixels where the objects are present.

+A Gaussian filter is applied in order to blur the image.

 ## Requirements

 Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in requirements.txt.